calebolson123/neural-image-gallery/README.md

 - Use Python for the server backend.
 Use any framework and database you would like.
 - Use React and TypeScript in the frontend
 - Implementing users and authentication is optional.
 Feel free to add if you have time, but it’s not the focus of this exercise.

+## Comments/Next steps

+Given more time, what I would do next includes:
+•	Testing (unit, integration, and migration tests)
+•	Static type checking server side, and better typing in general
+•	linters front and back
+•	Auth
+A couple notes:
+•	I chose to add an object storage service (MinIO) for storing larger unstructured data (images)
+•	I chose to use Django as the Python backend framework as an excuse to get exposed to it.
+This was my first time ever touching Django
+•	Within the app, image upload is intuitive enough.
+But to delete an image, just click on it